 At the time of Suhoor and Iftar, it is essential to ensure the necessary intake of water.
 It is common for some people to experience mild dehydration during Ramadan – especially in hot weather when body fluid may be lost through sweating.
 That is why making a conscious effort to drink water outside fasting hours is so important.

 Naturally, consuming any water or food during daylight hours breaks your Ramadan fast.
-However, these actions aren’t the only factors that can invalidate the fats.
+However, these actions aren’t the only factors that can invalidate the fast.
 In fact, engaging in any impure behaviours during sunlight hours, such as swearing, arguing, or sexual activity, will also result in the breaking of your fast.

 There are some factors which may cause a Muslim to break their fast unintentionally, specifically women.